-Turn the thermostat off for 3-5 minutes, ensure Propane Gas Tank valve is open and tank is not empty, then repeat Steps 2-4.
+Turn the thermostat off for 3-5 minutes, ensure Propane Gas Tank valve is open and tank is not empty, then repeat above steps.

 If the furnace will not light after three attempts, go to "Shut Down" steps and contact your dealer or a local RV service center for repair.